ShubhamKrishna0/Emtirr/README.md

 # ⚡ 4 in a Row - Real-time Multiplayer Game 🎯

-A professional Connect Four game with real-time multiplayer, competitive AI bot, and Kafka-style analytics system built with **Go backend** and React frontend.
+A professional Connect Four game with real-time multiplayer, competitive AI bot, and Redis analytics system built with **Go backend** and React frontend.

 ## 🚀 Live Demo